 Visit the VoiceOver download section for an accessible PDF manual or audio recordings of the Getting Started manual for VoiceOver Utility.

-Images on the City of Orillia Library's website have alternative text attributes, often known as alt text.
+Images on the Orillia Public Library's website have alternative text attributes, often known as alt text.
 This means that the image can be understood by text browsers and assistive technologies such as screen readers.

 Some documents on the Library website are available in a PDF format.
 Adobe Reader is required to open these files.
 You can download Adobe Reader free of charge from the Adobe website.